mjordan/islandora_oai_download_link/README.md

 ## To do

 * Add support for MODS, and if there are use cases, for ETDMS.
-* Add IP address checking.

-## Development and feedback
+## Issues, feedback and feature requests

-Pull requests are welcome, as are use cases and suggestions.
+Feel free to use the Github issue queue for bugs, use cases and suggestions.
 Please open an issue before creating a pull request.

 ## License